 3.7.3.1 A number of migratory fish species have the potential to occur in the southern North Sea fish and shellfish study area, migrating to and from rivers and other freshwater bodies in the area which these species use either for spawning habitat (e.g. sea lamprey Petromyzon marinus, river lamprey Lampetra fluviatilis, twaite shad Alosa fallax, allis shad Alosa alosa, Atlantic salmon Salmo salar and sea trout Salmo trutta), or growth and development to the adult phase with spawning occurring at sea (i.e. European eel Anguilla anguilla).
 These species have the potential to occur in a number of rivers in the southern North Sea fish and shellfish study area, including those flowing into the Wash, although the most important river for these species on the east coast of England is the Humber Estuary (Perez-Dominguez, 2008; Allen et al., 2003; Proctor et al., 2000; Proctor and Musk, 2001).
-These species are fully discussed in volume 5, annex 3.1: Fish and Shellfish Technical Report, including their likely occurrence in the Hornsea Three project area and in coastal and estuarine habitats in the southern North Sea fish and shellfish study area.
+These species are fully discussed in volume 5, annex 3.1: Fish and Shellfish Technical Report, including their likely occurrence in the Hornsea Three array area and offshore cable corridor and in coastal and estuarine habitats in the southern North Sea fish and shellfish study area.
+Although these may occur within Hornsea Three fish and shellfish study area from time to time, abundances are expected to be very low.